nastia4o/Semantic_book_recommender/README.md

 # Semantic book recommender
-Using a kaggle dataset   create a semantic book recommender
+Using a kaggle dataset   create a semantic book recommender  with gradio Use the  hugging face  embedings.